cmjdnvjknlkmslk/myproject/README.md

-The gesture recognition model uses MediaPipe's hand detection model to detect hands and extract the fingertip keypoint coordinates, then saves the coordinates to a CSV file.The file main.py serves as an example of a click gesture.
+The gesture recognition model uses MediaPipe's hand detection model to detect hands and extract the fingertip keypoint coordinates, then saves the coordinates to a CSV file.The file main.py serves as an example of a click gesture. pythonProject is the action recognition module, containing the core action recognition code.
+It represents the initial hybrid model concept, providing only the most basic ideas and methods, which can serve as a reference for readers.